What Is Bone Grafting?

 When the jawbone doesn’t have enough bone structure to support a dental implant, then bone grafting must be done first.
 The techniques build a dental ridge that supports the implanted teeth for the patient’s long-term care.
 Bone grafting can be done on a small scale or larger scale depending on what the needs are.

-If you think that you would benefit from dental implants, but are concerned about the bone grafting procedure, it’s time to see the dentist at Miami Beach Dental Implants.
+If you think that you would benefit from dental implants, but are concerned about the bone grafting procedure, it’s time to see the dentist for Miami Beach Dental Implants.
 Sit down with a list of questions for a complete evaluation and see if this treatment will help you achieve a healthier, more beautiful smile.